Waterlilies don't get tired, but many do go to bed at night.

 You've picked out some beautiful lilies for your pond.
 Now it's time to make sure you're getting the most blooms for your buck.

-Place your lily so that the base sits at least 10 to 12 inches under the water.
-You can either keep the plant in its pot or plant it in a designated pocket in your pond.
+Place your lily so that the base sits around 10 to 30 inches under the water - about 24 inches is ideal.
+You can either keep the plant in its pot, move it to a fabric aquatic planter or plant it in the stones or a designated pocket in your pond.
 Either way, make sure to divide your lily periodically to prevent overcrowding and ensure maximum blooms.

 Hardy vs. Tropical Waterlilies